olilewis1/Project-Two/README.md

   }
 ```

 ### Styling
 Once we’d finished our MVP we went straight into styling.
-We split up at this point to get it done quicker, allocating ourselves different areas so our code didn’t course any merge conflicts.
+We split up at this point to get it done quicker, allocating ourselves different areas so our code didn’t cause any merge conflicts.
 I added in the title made in a Font Creator App and worked on the cards - adding in the background image and editing the text, whilst my partner worked on the homepage then the win/lose/draw display on the game.
 If we had more time it would have been good to make the cards look even more like authentic Top Trumps cards.

 ## <a name="bugs"></a>Bugs